No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Related Work

 \subsection{Few-shot Segmentation}

-The prevalent training scheme for few-shot segmentation (FSS) is episodic training~\cite{vinyals2016matching}.
 Current FSS methods could be broadly categorized into prototype-based and matching-based approaches.
 Prototype-based methods involved condensing the support features into class-specific prototypes.
-Various strategies had been proposed to construct these prototypes: some methods generated a single global foreground prototype through masked average pooling~\cite{snell2017prototypical, wang2019panet}, while others created multiple foreground-background prototypes using learnable modules~\cite{wang2024adaptive, yang2021mining, wu2021learning, wang2022remember}, prototype interaction ~\cite{bao2024relevant}, and clustering techniques~\cite{li2021adaptive, li2024label}.
+Various strategies have been proposed to construct these prototypes: some methods generated a single global foreground prototype through masked average pooling~\cite{ wang2019panet}, while others created multiple foreground-background prototypes using learnable modules~\cite{wang2024adaptive, wang2022remember}, prototype interaction~\cite{bao2024relevant}, and clustering~\cite{li2024label}.
 To address the spatial information loss inherent in prototype-based methods, matching-based methods had been developed to establish dense pixel-to-pixel correspondences between support and query images.
-These methods employed a range of techniques, including mask assembly~\cite{chen2024visual, shi2022dense}, hypercorrelation squeeze~\cite{min2021hypercorrelation}, and maximizing support-set information~\cite{moon2023msi}.
-Moreover, the advancements in large-scale models had inspired several approaches to integrate these priors into FSS.
-For example, some methods incorporated CLIP~\cite{radford2021learning} priors into FSS~\cite{luddecke2022image, wang2023iterative, guo2023clip, chen2024visual}, while others explored text-to-image priors~\cite{tan2023diffss} or directly leveraged the inference capabilities of large language models (LLMs)~\cite{zhu2023llafs}.
+These methods employed a range of techniques, including mask assembly~\cite{ shi2022dense}, hypercorrelation squeeze~\cite{min2021hypercorrelation}, and maximizing support-set information~\cite{moon2023msi}.
+Moreover, the advancements in large-scale models have inspired several approaches to integrate these priors into FSS.
+For example, some methods incorporated CLIP~\cite{radford2021learning} priors into FSS~\cite{luddecke2022image, wang2023iterative, guo2023clip}, while others explored text-to-image priors~\cite{tan2023diffss}.
 In contrast to these approaches, our method conceives the FSS task as a conditional generative formulation using a diffusion process, ensuring consistency across varying granularity of diverse annotations and enabling the upgrading of backbones.